-Readmission
+G. Readmission

-Any student who has failed one nursing course, has withdrawn, or taken a leave of absence from the nursing program may seek readmission to that course within one year of the quarter of withdrawal.
-Readmission to a course requires repeating the entire course and re-entry is dependent upon space availability, therefore, re-entries could be delayed or not possible if space is not available during the one year re-entry timeframe.

-Any student is permitted to repeat only ONE COURSE within the nursing program regardless of whether the student failed or withdrew from the original course.
+- 1. Any student who has failed one nursing course or has withdrawn from the nursing program may seek readmission to that course within one year of the quarter of withdrawal.
+Readmission to a course requires repeating the entire course and re-entry is dependent upon space availability, therefore, re-entries could be delayed. - 2.
+Any student is permitted to repeat only ONE COURSE within the nursing program, regardless of whether the student failed or withdrew from the original course.
 Readmission to the program is permitted only once and is on a first-come, first-served basis according to the reapplication date.
-No further program reentries will be permitted beyond the one reentry to any nursing course.
+No further program reentries will be permitted beyond the one reentry to any nursing course. - 3.
 If the reason for a student not passing a nursing course is due to academic dishonesty or other issues of misconduct, the student risks denial of a reentry option.
-The program may deny reentry to the program.
+The program may deny reentry to the program. - 4.
 Timelines for Readmission: Any student seeking readmission or transfer into a quarter should contact the Associate Dean for Nursing, in writing, at least one quarter preceding that quarter and within one year of the quarter of withdrawal.

-Nursing Program Disciplinary Process
+H. Nursing Program Disciplinary Process

-Program Disciplinary Actions
+Program Disciplinary Actions:

-Failure to adhere to academic or clinical policies and standards of conduct, as outlined in the Program Requirements section of this Handbook, or in course syllabi, will result in disciplinary action.
+Failure to adhere to academic or clinical policies and standards of conduct, as outlined in program guidelines or handbook, will result in disciplinary action.
 Disciplinary matters not covered by this program policy will be dealt with according to college policy, Washington State Law, or TCC Student Code of Conduct.
 The sequence of program disciplinary actions is as follows:

-Program Warning
+1. Program Warning

+- a.
 A formal verbal warning will be given on the first offense at a clinical site or on campus.
-Evidence of this warning may be documented in the student program record.
+Evidence of this warning may be documented in the student program record. - b.
 A second offense (same or different), or a more serious initial offense, will result in a written warning.
-This will result in mandatory counseling by the program faculty and may result in more serious disciplinary action.
+This will result in mandatory counseling by the program faculty, and may result in more serious disciplinary action.

-Program Probation
+2. Program Probation

-Students may be placed on program probation as part of the disciplinary process.
+- a.
+Students may be placed on program probation as part of the disciplinary process. - b.
 Program probation involves a period of time with performance expectations specified in a contract during which the student's performance, in either the didactic or clinical setting, will be closely monitored.
-This will be through either the Clinical Evaluation Tool, Simulation Evaluation Tool, or the Student Progress Note form.
+This will be through either the Clinical Evaluation Tool or the Student Progress Note Form.
 If the student has not met the performance expectations by the end of the probationary period, the student may be dismissed from the program.

-Program Suspension
+3. Program Suspension

+a.
 The student may be suspended from the clinical site or from classes for investigatory purposes following an alleged breach of program policies.
-Notice of this suspension may be oral but will be confirmed in writing.
+Notice of this suspension may be oral, but will be confirmed in writing.

-Suspension from attendance at the clinical affiliate for any reason will be reported to the Associate Dean for Nursing and to the student in writing.
-This suspension from the clinical affiliate does not necessarily exclude the student from attending classes at the college.
+- b.
+Suspension from attendance at the clinical affiliate for any reason will be reported to the Associate Dean for Nursing and the student in writing.
+This suspension from the clinical affiliate does not necessarily exclude the student from attending classes at the college. - c.
 Program suspension from the clinical site or classroom may result in the inability of the student to complete the course expected outcomes and possibly the program, and may be grounds for dismissal.

-Program Dismissal
+4. Program Dismissal